amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-01.md

 We'll be learning more about these as we go through this tutorial.
 The prelude includes the basic (and most important) types like `Application`, `World`, and `State`.
-We also import all the necessary types to define a basic rendering pipeline.
+We also import the necessary types to load assets, and define a basic rendering pipeline.

-Now we have all the dependencies installed and imports prepared, we are ready to start working on defining our game code.
+With the dependencies installed and imports prepared, we can start defining our game code.

 ## Creating the game state